Company Registration in New Zealand- An Overview

 - Reserve Bank- This authority is considered as one of the Central Monetary Authorities in the country.
 Liquidity in the country is controlled by this institution.

-What are the things to consider before going for Company Registration in New Zealand?
+Things to consider before going for Company Registration in New Zealand

 Type of Business Structure-

 One of the things to consider before going for Company Registration in New Zealand is the form of business structure in New Zealand.
-The primary types of business structures prominent in New Zealand are:
+The primary types of business structures prominent in New Zealand are as follows:

 Number of Directors-